 - Print the "Daily Absentee Ballots List" after you activate the ongoing applications. - Copy the applications that are eligible for a ballot and proof them against the report.
-The report and applications should match. - Resolve any issues with missing applications or missing entries on the report. - Complete this process in time to mail your ballots.153 - When ballots are ready and the ballot ready date is set, each ongoing ballot line will be updated to show the ballot sent date. - Refer to VERIS Step-by-Step instructions for data entry details.
+The report and applications should match. - Resolve any issues with missing applications or missing entries on the report. - Complete this process in time to mail your ballots.152 - When ballots are ready and the ballot ready date is set, each ongoing ballot line will be updated to show the ballot sent date. - Refer to VERIS Step-by-Step instructions for data entry details.

-7.7.5 Emergency Absentee Ballot Application (ELECT-705; On Green Paper)
+7.7.5 Emergency Absentee Ballot Application (ELECT-705)

 "Any person registered and otherwise qualified to vote may request at any time prior to 2:00 p.m. on the day preceding the election that he be permitted to vote by emergency absentee ballot with the assistance of his designated representative."
-154
+153

-- Voter or designated representative must request the application be delivered to him or her "prior to 2:00 p.m. on the day before an election."
-155 - Voter was unable to apply for an absentee ballot by the deadline due to his hospitalization or illness, the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify receipt of an emergency absentee ballot.156 - Voter will be unable to vote on Election Day due to his hospitalization or illness, the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify receipt of an emergency absentee ballot that occurred after the deadline for applying for an absentee ballot.157
+- 24.2-705(A) addresses voters requesting an emergency absentee for the following reasons: i) they were unable to apply or an absentee ballot by the deadline due to their hospitalization or illness, or the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify the receipt of an absentee ballot; or (ii) will be unable to vote on Election Day due to their hospitalization or illness, the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify receipt of an emergency absentee ballot after the deadline for applying for an absentee ballot. - Voter or designated representative must request the application be delivered to him or her "prior to 2:00 p.m. on the day before an election." - Voter was unable to apply for an absentee ballot by the deadline due to his hospitalization or illness, the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify receipt of an emergency absentee ballot.155 - Voter will be unable to vote on Election Day due to his hospitalization or illness, the hospitalization, illness, or death of a spouse, child, or parent, or other emergency found to justify receipt of an emergency absentee ballot that occurred after the deadline for applying for an absentee ballot.156 representative.157 The designated representative must "be age eighteen or older and [cannot] be an elected official, a candidate for elected office, or the deputy, spouse, parent, or child of an elected official or candidate."
+158